achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ### 🚨 Breaking Changes
 - **Telegram Reset**
    Due to the simplified setup process and configurable telegrams, the substituations are not used anymore.
-Thus you’ll need to **reconfigure** them using the new input entities.
+Thus you'll need to **reconfigure** them using the new input entities.

 - **Minimum ESPHome Version Set**
-   We’ve bumped the minimum required version to **2024.8.0**.
+   We've bumped the minimum required version to **2024.8.0**.